ArpitaMukherjee3101/Portfolio-Website/README.md

 🌐 Personal Portfolio Website

-A responsive personal portfolio website built using HTML, CSS, and JavaScript to showcase my skills, projects, experience, and contact information.
+A simple and responsive personal portfolio website built using HTML, CSS, and JavaScript, with all the code contained in a single HTML file.

 ✨ Features

-- Responsive design for desktop and mobile
+- Responsive portfolio design
 - About Me section
-- Skills and technologies section
+- Skills and technologies
 - Projects showcase
 - Contact section
-- Smooth scrolling and navigation
+- Smooth navigation
-- Interactive UI using JavaScript
+- Interactive elements using JavaScript
-- Clean and modern design
+- No external files or dependencies required

 🛠️ Technologies Used

 - HTML5 – Website structure
-- CSS3 – Styling, layout, and responsiveness
+- CSS3 – Styling and responsive design
-- JavaScript – Interactions and dynamic functionality
+- JavaScript – Interactivity and functionality

 📂 Project Structure

 Personal-Portfolio/
 │
 ├── index.html
-├── style.css
-├── script.js
-├── images/
-│   └── ...
 └── README.md

+All HTML, CSS, and JavaScript code is included directly in "index.html".

 🔮 Future Improvements

-- Add animations and transitions
+- Add more animations and interactive effects
+- Add more projects and achievements
 - Add a downloadable resume
-- Add a working contact form
+- Add a functional contact form
-- Add more projects and achievements
-- Deploy the website using GitHub Pages or another hosting service
+- Deploy the portfolio online

 📄 License